Breadcrumb navigation

 UTSD Pellet & Woodchip Heating System

-The biomass heating system UTSD is designed for the combustion of pellets or wood chips.
-The UTSD series of systems combines robust construction, sophisticated combustion technology and reliability with the highest comfort and innovative control technology.
-The UTSD product series (25 - 260 kW) developed by Schmid has been tested according to the latest EN303-5:2012 regulations and achieves the highest boiler class 5.
+The UTSD biomass heating system has been developed for burning pellets or wood chips.
+The UTSD system series combines robust construction, sophisticated firing technology and reliability with maximum convenience and innovative control technology.
+The UTSD product series (35 - 260 kW) developed by Schmid has been tested in accordance with the latest EN303-5:2012 regulations and achieves the highest boiler class 5.

 area of application